guidance-guarantee-programme/pension_guidance/content/appointments.md

 It’s not a final salary pension.

-##What you'll get from the appointment
+##What you’ll get from the appointment

 The appointment is a conversation between you and a Pension Wise guidance specialist.
 You’ll get personal guidance on what you can do with your pension pot.